arduino/docs-content/content/hardware/08.edu/solution-and-kits/matter-discovery-bundle/datasheet/datasheet.md

 # Description

-<p style="text-align: justify;">Build smarter and prototype faster with the Arduino Matter® Discovery Bundle, an all-in-one solution for creating interoperable Internet of Things (IoT) devices using Matter, the industry-backed smart home connectivity standard supported by Apple, Google, Amazon, Home Assistant, and other major platforms.
+<p style="text-align: justify;">Build smarter and prototype faster with the Arduino Matter Discovery Bundle, an all-in-one solution for creating interoperable Internet of Things (IoT) devices using Matter, the industry-backed smart home connectivity standard supported by Apple, Google, Amazon, Home Assistant, and other major platforms.
 At the core of this bundle is the Arduino Nano Matter board with pre-mounted headers, powered by Silicon Labs' MGM240S module for Matter-over-Thread connectivity.
-Combined with the Nano Connector Carrier featuring Qwiic and Grove interfaces and three Modulino® modules, this bundle enables rapid prototyping of smart home devices in minutes.</p>
+Combined with the Arduino Nano Connector Carrier featuring Qwiic and Grove interfaces and three Arduino Modulino® modules, this bundle enables rapid prototyping of smart home devices in minutes.</p>

 # Target Areas